 - 1. From the Home screen, tap Safari.
 The Safari screen appears. - 2.
 Tap the Bookmark icon and then tap History.
 The History window appears. - 3.
 Tap Clear History.
 A red Clear History button and gray Cancel button appear at the bottom of the History window. - 4.
-Tap Clear History (or Cancel).

-\ NOTE: Clearing the History window wipes out the past few days worth of your previously visited websites.
+Tap Clear History (or Cancel). - NOTE: Clearing the History window wipes out the past few days worth of your previously visited websites.
 You cannot undo this action, so make sure you really want to clear your History window.
-You can also clear the History list in Safari via your iPad's settings, which you can access from the Home screen.
+You can also clear the History list in Safari by tapping the Settings icon on the Home screen, tapping Safari, and then tapping Clear History.